wvddrss/FeedZones/README.md

-# 🗺️ Refuel - GPX Route Planning App
+# 🗺️ FeedZones - GPX Route Planning App

-Refuel is a mobile app that helps you plan your routes with essential stops along the way.
+FeedZones is a mobile app that helps you plan your routes with essential stops along the way.
 Load a GPX file, find water supplies, stores, and restaurants near your route, and export a modified GPX with your selected stops.

 ## 🎯 Features